Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 In Use

-Foam thickness is genuinely excellent.
-With a 2-ounce pour of a good snow foam and the dial cranked, the S3 lays down shaving-cream foam that sat on our test hood for over four minutes before sliding off.
+Foam thickness is what owners rave about most.
+With a 2-ounce pour of a good snow foam and the dial cranked, the S3 lays down shaving-cream foam that reviewers report clinging to the panel for four minutes or more before sliding off.
 The brass tip and adjustable fan let you go from a wide blanket to a tighter jet for lower panels.
-Threads are metal where it counts, the bottle seals cleanly, and the spray pattern stayed consistent as the bottle emptied.
+Buyers consistently note the metal threads where it counts, the clean-sealing bottle, and a spray pattern that stays consistent as the bottle empties.

 Pros